Nekoemy/CoBAR_wind_sensing/README.md

 # Implement wind sensing with the antennal aristae for wind-guided odor navigation

+# Importante notification
+Videos created for this project can not be open using VLC.
+Other videos viewer software need to be used as MediaPlayer.

 ## Aim of the project
 The project aims to simulate the behavior of a fly walking upwind in NeuroMechFly.
 First, a laminar flow was implemented which was thought to be complexified thanks to objects (walls), to create complex plumes.